devstroop/SoftEtherRust/docs/ffi/README.md

 # SoftEther Rust FFI: Embedding Guide

-This guide explains how to embed the Rust SoftEther VPN client into apps via the C API (`softether_c_api`).
+This guide explains how to embed the Rust SoftEther VPN client into apps via the C API (`softether_ffi`).
 It covers:

 - What the C API provides and how callbacks work
 - JSON config schema and password hashing options